 Or did he really think he was invincible?

-In 1541, Catherine Howard began a physical relationship with Thomas Culpepper, her husband Henry VIII's favourite courtier.
+In 1541, it was rumoured that Catherine Howard had begun a physical relationship with Thomas Culpepper, her husband Henry VIII's favourite courtier.
 In a letter to Culpepper Catherine wrote

 “praying you that you will come when my Lady Rochford is here.”